-Email has long been an essential tool for business communications, but a survey conducted by Sendmail.
-Revealed that it caused tension, confusion or other negative consequences to 64% of professionals.
+Email has long been an essential tool for business communications, but a poll conducted by Sendmail.
+Revealed it caused tension, confusion or other negative consequences for 64% of professionals.

 So, how can you avoid this with your emails?
 And how can you write emails that give the desired results?
 In this article, we review the strategies you can use to ensure that your use of email is clear, effective, and successful.